 A blade grinder works in the same way as your kitchen blender.
 In other words, it chops the beans to bits via rotating blades.
 It won’t produce the best grinding results due to inconsistency but they are a cheaper option.
 As they need a lot of speed, it’s not possible to get a blade hand coffee grinder.

 On the other hand, burr grinders have two plates (burrs) that rotate, crushing the coffee beans.
-This process gives the best grinding results with more uniform grind size and, therefore, a better quality cup of coffee.
+This process gives the best grinding results with a more uniform grind size and, therefore, a better quality cup of coffee.

 It is the spacing between the burrs which determines the grind size.